Walk in Dwight Eisenhower’s footsteps in Abilene

+On June 22, 1945, General of the Army Dwight Eisenhower returned to Abilene after the United States and its allies had triumphed over Nazism in Europe.
 In his homecoming speech, Eisenhower proclaimed, “The proudest thing that I can say today is that I am from Abilene.”
 Abilene is still proud of him, and visitors can’t get far without seeing another reminder of Ike’s legacy.

 The Eisenhower Library complex covers the arc of his life from boyhood until he died in 1969.
 Coincidentally, the 34th President came from the 34th state.

-Related: The Eisenhower Library, Museum, and Boyhood Home tops our North Central Kansas things-to-do list.
+Related: The Eisenhower Library, Museum, and Boyhood Home tops our North Central Kansas things-to-do list

 Eisenhower Boyhood Home, Abilene